Mikaela/mikaela.github.io/pages/discuss.markdown

 * Matrix was introduced in 2014 and I started using it in 2016.
-Many of the client and server implementations are heavy, especially on server side requiring what to outside looks like a constant maintenance to deal with the implementation performance issues, I am not interested in even trying until the situation significantly improves.
+Many of the client and server implementations are heavy, especially on server side requiring what to outside looks like a constant maintenance to deal with the implementation performance issues, I am not interested in even trying to selfhost a Matrix (home)server and bridges until the situation significantly improves.

 ## And on transports, relays and bridges